CommandPost/FCPCafe/docs/bugtracker.md

 ---

-### Final Cut Pro 10.6.7
+### Final Cut Pro 10.6.8

-Here's a list of the **30 most recently added** Final Cut Pro 10.6.7 bug reports.
+Here's a list of the **30 most recently added** Final Cut Pro 10.6.8 bug reports.

-These bugs will eventually be migration to the 10.6.8 list once confirmed.
+Some of these bugs may eventually be migrated to the 10.6.9 list once confirmed.

 {{ include "bugtracker-previous" }}